copiaincolla/MetaTagsBundle/README.md

 ---

+## Changelog

+20/08/2013 - Version 1.1

+In this date the version 1.1 is shipped!
+The most important introduction is the possibility to define cascading regex rules for default meta tag values.

+05/04/2013 - Version 1.0

+In this date the version 1.0 is tagged, hurray!
+This means that this bundle is no more in beta release, but ready for production environments.

+24/01/2013 - Version 0.1

+THe work on this bundle begins, now in alpha state.

+---

 ## Install

 Installation instructions can be found in [Installation](Resources/doc/install.md).

-The current version of this bundle is compatible with Symfony >= 2.2.*
+The current version (master branch) of this bundle is compatible with Symfony >= 2.2.*

 #### Tag notes